DavidKrau/terraform-provider-simplemdm/docs/resources/app.md

 ### Optional

-- `app_store_id` (String) Required.
-The Apple App Store ID of the app to be added.
-Example: 1090161858.
+- `app_store_id` (String) The Apple App Store ID.
+Required when adding App Store apps via store ID.
+Use either this, bundle_id, or binary_file.
+Example: '1090161858'
-- `binary_file` (String) Optional.
-Absolute or relative path to an app binary (ipa or pkg) to upload.
+- `binary_file` (String) Path to app binary (ipa or pkg) to upload.
 Required when managing enterprise, custom B2B, or macOS package apps.
+Use either this, app_store_id, or bundle_id.
+File must exist and have .ipa or .pkg extension.
-- `bundle_id` (String) Required.
-The bundle identifier of the Apple App Store app to be added.
+- `bundle_id` (String) The bundle identifier of the Apple App Store app.
+Required when adding App Store apps via bundle ID.
+Use either this, app_store_id, or binary_file.
 Example: com.myCompany.MyApp1
-- `deploy_to` (String) Optional.
-Deploy the app to associated devices immediately after the app has been uploaded and processed.
-Possible values are none, outdated or all.
-Defaults to none.
+- `deploy_to` (String) Deploy the app after upload.
+Values: 'none' (default), 'outdated' (devices with older version), 'all' (all devices).
+Note: Only applies during updates; create operations require subsequent update.
+API does not return this value, so state shows last configured value.
-- `name` (String) The name that SimpleMDM will use to reference this app.
-If left blank, SimpleMDM will automatically set this to the app name specified by the binary.
+- `name` (String) The name for this app in SimpleMDM.
+For App Store apps, this is computed from the store.
+For binary uploads, you may optionally specify a name, otherwise it's extracted from the binary.

 ### Read-Only